 The authors make the compelling case that a transition to a low-carbon economy is an essential part of China’s development and modernisation.
 Such a transformation would also present opportunities for China to improve its energy security and move its economy higher up the international value chain.
 They argue that even in these difficult economic times, climate change action may present more opportunities than costs.
 Such a transformation, for China and the rest of the world, will not be easy.
 But it is possible, necessary and worthwhile to pursue.

-Read more or purchase the book on the Earthscan website.
+Read more or purchase the book (external link to the publisher).

 Read the project synthesis report, Going Clean: The Economics of China’s Low‐Carbon Development.